GOAT interview with Goatman

 When did you begin playing music?
 What was your first instrument?
 Who were your major influences?

 Drums.
-I started when I was probably 1 year old.
-My influences then was other people playing drums.
+I started when I was probably one year old.
+My influences then were other people playing drums.

 It’s always been there.
 Like a family.
 Like a cult of music and free love.